Saucony Peregrine 7 Shoe Review

 Peregrines require open spaces away from urban areas searching for prey.
 How many trail runners do you know that like to run in the city?

-Prey is typically struck and captured in mid-air; the Peregrine Falcon strikes its prey with a clenched foot, stunning or killing it with the impact, then turns to catch it in mid-air.
+The Peregrine Falcon strikes its prey with a clenched foot, stunning or killing it with the impact, then turns to catch it in mid-air.

 The foot is clearly the vehicle that trail runners use to vanquish their victims, with Saucony’s Peregrine doing an admirable job of both protecting this tool and enabling it to be used to lethal effect in a running event.

-Overall, I would give the Peregrine shoe 4 out of 5 stars, due to its distinctive sole construction and comfortable fit.
+I would give the Peregrine shoe 4 out of 5 stars, due to its distinctive sole construction and comfortable fit.
 The peregrine falcon, naturally, gets 5 out of 5 stars for being the fastest bird in the sky.